Federal Criminal Offense in San Diego

 Pretrial services will then prepare a report of its findings and present it to the judicial officer considering whether or not to set bail.
 If at your arraignment the judge decides to set bail in your case, you will be informed of the terms of your release and you will need to report to pretrial services.
 Pretrial services will monitor defendants released to their custody pending trial and help defendants on bail locate and use community services.
 In an effort to reduce crime by defendants released to the community pending federal criminal trials, pretrial services may subject a defendant to electronic monitoring and random drug testing.
 You will also be required to report periodically to your assigned pretrial services officer in order to ensure that you are present the day of your trial.

-Arraignment in Federal Criminal Cases
+Arraignment in Federal Criminal Cases in San Diego

 The arraignment is the first hearing in a federal criminal case.
 Before your arraignment the judge will have reviewed your arrest and any post-arrest investigation reports.
 During the arraignment the judge will inform you of the charges the U.S. Attorney filed against you.
 At this point of the proceedings you will be asked to enter a plea to the charges.
 It is important that you always enter a plea of not guilty to the charges brought against you until you have received the discovery in your case.
 At your arraignment, the judge will also determine whether you should be held in jail until trial or bail may be posted.
 In deciding whether to set bail in a federal criminal case, a judge or magistrate will consider the following factors: